GameStop is up for sale as video game market shifts online

 "Video games are now played on a wide variety of mediums … Browser, mobile and social gaming is accessed through hardware other than the consoles and traditional hand-held video game devices we currently sell," the company wrote in its 2017 annual report.
 "Our business and results of operations may be negatively impacted if we are unable to respond to this growth in popularity of these new forms of gaming."

 GameSpot's struggles are the latest among retailers facing online competition, particularly Amazon's dominance.
-Circuit City and Borders have shuttered their doors, as will Toys "R" Us in the next few weeks.
+Circuit City and Borders have shut their doors, as will Toys R Us in the next few weeks.

 GameStop doesn't plan on commenting on the discussions for the time being.